 Discussing flexible working with an employee

 The discussion should focus the proposed working pattern and how it might be accommodated in practice.
 If the exact requested times cannot be accommodated, you can use this meeting to discuss any alternative arrangements which can be made and if possible reach an agreement.

 After this initial meeting, you must provide a written response soon after the meeting, stating your decision.
 Remember that you must not discriminate against any employees because of any protected characteristics they may have.

-When deciding the outcome of a flexible working request, an employer may only refuse the application if one of the following statutory grounds applies:
+When deciding the outcome of a flexible working request, you may only refuse the application if one of the following statutory grounds applies:

-- inability to re-organize work among existing staff,
+- Inability to re-organise work among existing staff,

 If the decision is to refuse the request, you must identify which of the above grounds for refusal apply and explain how they apply.

 Employees should be allowed to appeal a decision to refuse their request and they can use the appeal to provide more information that had not been available previously.
 You should notify the employee of their rights to appeal and provide details of the appeal procedure.